codyfinegan/mc-server/README.md

   --help                Show this message and exit.

-backup  Backup and restore the game using both remote and local options config  Edit the configuration file, or generate it if it does not exist. mods    Run the download mods script if it is defined readme  Update the readme with the config & commands server  See commands relating to the server
+backup  Backup and restore the game using both remote and local options config  Edit the configuration file, or generate it if it does not exist readme  Update the readme with the config & commands server  See commands relating to the server

 server:
-  restart  Restart the server
-  start    Boot the server.
-  status   See the status of the server stop     Stop the server
+  mods     Run the download mods script if it is defined ping     Ping the server restart  Restart the server say      Send a message to everyone currently logged into the world start    Boot the server status   See the status of the server stop     Stop the server